imakshat47/Scratch-Framework/README.md

 ## How to set up:
 1. Set up a virtaul host to '/public'
-2. Go to url (virtaulhost) and screen says: All set to go!
+2. Go to url (virtual host) and screen says: All set to go!

 ## Special Features:
 1. Component Based Design